data-share/Booking-service/README.md

 *Date string to be in 'December 17, 1995 03:24:00' format.
 Will also need to be rounded to the nearest 30 minutes to give relevant data.
 ### Data Schema
 How will your data be stored?
 What DBMS do you plan to use and why?
 If you are using a SQL database, what is the schema for this data (create an ER diagram)?
-It is useful to think about the organization of your data in a DMBS even if you are using a noSQL datastore.
+It is useful to think about the organization of your data in a DBMS even if you are using a noSQL datastore.
 In that case describe the shape of the data for all collections you plan to use.

 The data for the reservations will be stored in a SQL database.
 There will be two tables, one containing all the restaurants and one containing all the reservations.
 The relation between restaurants and reservations will be one to many.
 Each reservation will reference a specific restaurant through its restaurant ID.